DanielNeris/bootcamp-gostack-05/README.md

 ## 💻 Project

-The RocketShoes is an application that simulates an e-commerce to buy tennis shoes.
+The GitRepositories is a project to list repositories and issues for github users.

 ## :rocket: Technology